 Collagen is the most abundant protein in the skin—and a protein that shows up in a lot of other places, too, like the joints, bones, and gut lining.

-1. Skin, hair, and nails
+Skin, hair, and nails

 Yes, for the body to build keratin, it needs several types of amino acids, many of which are found in collagen peptides2.
 In fact, the main amino acid in keratin is proline—which is readily found in many collagen supplements.*

-The beauty supplement can also help nail strength; one study found that when patients took collagen daily for 24 weeks, it helped support their nail health, including better growth rates, reduced breakage, and improved appearance.*
+The beauty supplement can also help nail strength; one study found that when patients took collagen daily for 24 weeks, it helped support their nail health3, including better growth rates, reduced breakage, and improved appearance.*

 Research shows that collagen can help support your gut health4.* As gut health specialist Vincent Pedre, M.D., told mbg, "For the same reasons collagen helps repair and grow muscle tissue, it serves as an excellent nutrient source for supporting the rapidly dividing cells that line the interior of the gut."*

 Collagen is found in all connective tissues that make up our joints (including ligaments and tendons), and collagen supplements provide almost 20 unique essential and nonessential amino acids to support natural levels throughout the body.* Healthy connective tissue structure helps support joint health and function.

-4. Muscles and bones
+Muscles and bones